z-l-p/filmless-simple/docs/README.md

 **Cons:**

-- It's not really a technique to make "desktop" films using tools you already have.
+- It's not a technique to make purely "desktop" films using tools you already have.
 It requires certain film-specific materials (special 16mm leader, splicer, projector) in addition to a computer & printer.
 - It's time-consuming and laborious (which is part of the charm)
 - Not very durable (ink will scrape off the film and end up on the side rails of the projector).
 For long-term use, you’ll want to optically print this onto “real” film (negating any cost savings)
 - Inkjet ink won’t stick to common clear leader.
 You need **leader with emulsion.**
-  (A *laser* printer can print onto any clear film, but color laser printers are expensive and finicky.)
+  (A *laser* printer, however, can print onto any clear film.
+See below.)

 # What you need: #

 ### Inkjet printer ###

-- Preferably with straight paper path (like the Epson 3880 printers at Cooper Union)
+- Preferably with straight paper path (Cooper Union currently has Epson 3880 printers)
+- This workflow should work fine with laser printers too, but hasn't been tested that way.
+Laser printers can print on cheap clear leader (no need for emulsion).
+They have very different aesthetics, though (a consistent low-rez grid of halftone dots rather than stochastic inkjet dithering).
+Also, the cost of replacement toner for *color* laser printers usually exceeds the price of the printer, and most have countermeasures to make it hard/impossible to use 3rd party toner.

 ### Software ###

 See [software links in the main README file](https://github.com/z-l-p/filmless-simple?tab=readme-ov-file#dependencies)

-- **Adobe Premiere** (or other NLE, for preparing your video file and exporting to frames + audio)
+- **Adobe Premiere** (or other NLE, for preparing your video file and exporting to frames + audio) For an easy freeware solution, consider [Shutter Encoder](https://www.shutterencoder.com/) (a graphical interface for the open source FFMPEG video processing toolkit.)

 - **Adobe Photoshop** (or other image editor, for printing)